symfony/symfony-docs/cookbook/security/voters_data_permission.rst

 --------------------------------

-To inject the voter into the security layer, you must declare it as a service and tag it as a ´security.voter´:
+To inject the voter into the security layer, you must declare it as a service and tag it as a 'security.voter':

 .. configuration-block::